-One of the most incredible things about Chef Fiore is his ability to connect ideas and concepts across mediums.
-For example, the way he thinks about music, nature, art, poetry, dreams, etc. all affect the way he creates and experences food.
+One of the most incredible things about Chef Fiore Tedesco is his ability to connect ideas and concepts across mediums.
+For example, the way he thinks about music, nature, art, poetry, dreams, etc. all affect the way he creates and experiences food.
 Little points of inspiration amplify the recreation of memories for him, such as his grandmother's meatballs, in ways that make preserve the idea but make it bigger and brighter.
 I won't spoil the surprise, but his message of strength for kids through the things that make us feel self-conscious is not to be missed.

 Fiore Tedesco: L’Oca d’Oro is named for my daughter, Lucinda, whose nickname is Lucy Goose.
 It means “golden goose” in Italian.
 My wife and I both have jet black hair, and Lucy was born with these little tufts of curly blonde hair—so she has always been my golden goose.

 In clarifying the concept for the restaurant, I explored a lot of options with tasting menus, and lots of “cheffy” things.
 I needed to get techniques and ideas out of my system to get back in touch with where my soul lives, with food and in the kitchen—the food that I grew up with that I feel most connected to.
 My food memories as a young child really resonate with me.

 What I realized as an adult is that all the food ideas that I had in my tasting menus were actually inspired by things I had eaten as a child, and I decided to focus on that, and get back in touch with my Italian American roots and open the most soulful, authentic restaurant that I could.